 Providing codes that consumers actually read post-purchase can increase brand loyalty, ensure product authenticity, and provide invaluable marketing data.
 However, the logistics of consumer interactions can be difficult.
 Variable coding enables unique codes on each package, which retailers are increasingly using to track and authenticate products.
-This product unit identification when combined with mobile or on-line applications and websites can also be used to start a consumer conversation and can help encourage brand interaction through promotional games, scannable bar codes and registration numbers.
-For example, unique codes can be added to shampoo or detergents which when entered online provide loyalty points.
-These types of programs engage consumers and can provide rich purchasing and consumer data.
+This product unit identification, when combined with mobile or on-line applications and websites, can also be used to start a consumer conversation and can help encourage brand interaction through promotional games, scannable bar codes and registration numbers.
+These types of programs engage consumers and provide rich purchasing and consumer data.